Kernix13/beginner-git-commands/README.md

 The basic steps you need in the beginning are:

-- Download and setup Git (one time ony)
+1. Download and install Git (one time ony)
-- Create an empty repo on GitHub
+1. Create an empty repo on GitHub
-- Initialize Git in a project folder
+1. Initialize Git in a project folder
-- Make changes or create a file
+1. Make changes or create a file
-- Add the changes to staging then commit the changes
+1. Add the changes to staging then commit the changes
-- Push your changes or project files to your empty repo
+1. Push your changes or project files to your empty repo

 If you created any files on Github, then you will have to use `git pull` before you can do a `git push`.
-So in the beginning, don't create any files or make changes to existing files on GitHub.
+So in the beginning, don't create any files on GitHub.

 <a id="back-to-top"></a>

 <p>_ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _</p>

 ## Table of contents

+Section A:

 1. [Download and setup Git](#download-and-setup-git)
 1. [Pushing your local files to an empty repo](#pushing-your-local-files-to-an-empty-repo)